Jump To

 3. Resident Health And Treatment Information

 This section will likely be one of the most substantial sections in their record because it will contain information about their health throughout the course of their lives.
-Whether you are using a digital or paper record-keeping system, it’s a good idea to break this section up into a few different subsections to make it easier to find information you are looking for.
+As such, it’s a good idea to break this section up into a few different subsections to make it easier to find the information you are looking for.
 We suggest the following subsections:

 3a.
 Vaccinations